 Anne Josephine Flanagan

-Anne is an expert in data and technology policy with more than a decade of experience at the frontier of international policy making.
-Based at the World Economic Forum’s Centre for the Fourth Industrial Revolution in San Francisco, she works with stakeholders worldwide including businesses, governments, academics and civil society organizations to co-design policy frameworks that address the most intractable data policy issues of our time.
+Anne leads Reality Labs’ Cross-Product International Policy pillar at Meta, where she researches and develops policy for Meta’s product roadmap.
+She is an expert in data and technology policy with more than a decade of experience at the frontier of international policy research.
+Previously based at the World Economic Forum’s Centre for the Fourth Industrial Revolution in San Francisco, she worked with stakeholders worldwide including businesses, governments, academics and civil society organizations to co-design policy frameworks that address the most intractable data policy issues of our time.
 Prior to joining the Forum, she was the Deputy Head of Division for Telecommunications Policy & Regulation at the Department of Communications, Climate Action and Environment in Ireland where she was deeply involved in EU Digital Single Market policy.
 Anne holds a Bachelor of Arts in Economics and Political Science from Trinity College Dublin, a Master of Arts in International Relations from Dublin City University, an Executive MBA from Trinity College Dublin and an Advanced Diploma in Data Protection Law from the Honorable Society of Kings Inns.

 Fin is an expert in Business and Technical agility having worked as a CIO and/or CTO in several major organisations such as Aviva, Paddy Power, lastminute.com, travelocity.com, HSBC, RBS and Visa.
 He has consistently been named as one of the top global CIO’s year-on-year and is recognised as one of the most experienced enterprise agile leaders in the world today.
 He has been pioneering new ways of working using visualisation techniques and agile practices in all areas of businesses in order to help organisations achieve digital transformation through cultural transformation.
 He has a unique perspective having worked in startups, .com’s and large scale Companies.He has co-authored two of the best selling books on business agility: Flow: A Handbook for Change Makers, and 12 Steps to Flow.